Rhys Webb: International career

 Following Webb's decision to leave the Ospreys for Toulon in 2017, the Welsh Rugby Union (WRU) introduced new regulations governing the selection of players for the national team, whereby players based outside Wales with fewer than 60 caps would no longer be considered for selection, including Webb, who had only 28 caps at the time; however, this met with controversy as Webb agreed to move to Toulon before the rule changes were announced, leading to arguments that they should not apply to him, especially as Toulon claimed the WRU had already agreed terms for Webb's release for international matches during his time there.
 Webb described the WRU's decision as a "blow", but said he would not reverse his decision despite the change to his selection status.
 He played in three of Wales' 2017 Autumn internationals, but a knee injury in early 2018 meant he missed the 2018 Six Nations Championship, leaving him unable to add to his 31 caps before leaving for France.

 In the lead-up to the 2019 Rugby World Cup, Wales coach Warren Gatland expressed his regret at not being able to select Webb for the tournament, and later said he thought the 60-cap selection threshold was too high.
 Webb did, however, play a part in the World Cup warm-up matches, appearing for the Barbarians in their 51–43 loss to England.

 With Webb's return to the Ospreys agreed in December 2019, he was again made available for selection for Wales duty.
 He was named in the squad for the 2020 Six Nations Championship on 15 January 2020, and made appearances off the bench in the opening match against Italy and the penultimate match against England, before starting against Scotland on the final weekend, his first start since November 2017.

 Webb found himself out of Wales reckoning under Wayne Pivac, but was recalled by returning head coach Warren Gatland for the 2023 Six Nations squad.

+Webb announced his retirement from international rugby on 31 May 2023.